 But in most of the world, they don’t.
 In most countries, the police can’t just “monitor everything you do” on a whim.
 They must get a court order or warrant first.
 Only then can they compel the ISP or other services to provide the monitoring data.

-The police have better, more important things to do with their very limited resources than monitor us.
+The police have more important things to do with their very limited resources than monitor us.
 As I’ve said many times, we’re just not that interesting.

 Well, we’re not that interesting to the authorities.